Film Connection student David Nance: In pursuit of “Plan A”

 That research also led David to the Film Connection, and the opportunity to learn on-the-job without having to move to L.A. or enroll in a traditional film school.
 “The one-on-one approach is definitely more how I learn,” he says.
 I learn hands-on.
 I have to actually see and touch and feel, but also kind of have that direction with someone who’s in the know rather than someone reading from a book or watching something online.”

-David decided to enroll, and he was placed as an apprentice at Fireshoe Productions in Seattle, where he met with mentors Eric Colley and Hallie Shepherd.
+David decided to enroll, and he was placed as an extern at Fireshoe Productions in Seattle, where he met with mentors Eric Colley and Hallie Shepherd.
 It didn’t take long for David to figure out where he wanted to concentrate.

 “Eric Colley is the director,” he says.
 “And Hallie Shepherd is a producer.
 So talking with both of them, I gravitated more towards Hallie with the production side of things because she understood that I’m more interested in the organizing aspect, the gathering of the people, the various elements that are required to make it.”